 - Late payments and derogatory credit after the loss of a job was fine

-- However, after the mortgage applicant got a new full time job
+- However, after the mortgage applicant got a new full-time job

 - Need to go back to work

-- Perfect timely payment was expected
+- The perfect timely payment was expected

 - Lenders expected re-established credit